Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal isotropic elasticity

 When considering the deformation along the principal strain direction, the deformation can be simplified into 1D with cross-section area $A$.
 Consider the deformation in 1D, in order to form a crack surface, half support should be cut.
 The equivalence of fracture energy and strain energy in half support is

-where $K=\frac{E}{3(1-2\nu)} $ is the bulk modulus of the material.
+where $K=\frac{E}{3(1-2\nu)} $ is the bulk modulus of the material, {$\delta$ is the radius of support $\mathcal S$ and $G_c$ denotes the critical energy release rate}.
 Therefore, we select the critical normal strain as

-This rule derived from the 1 dimensional case appears to be simple, but it can achieve almost the same accurate result as the phase field method by finite element methods in some cases, which will be shown in the numerical examples.
+The rule that stems from the one-dimensional scenario appears to be straightforward; however, it can yield nearly equivalent precision outcomes as the phase field approach through finite element techniques under certain circumstances, as evidenced by the numerical illustrations.